FA-Osmani12/Smart-PID-Incubator/README.md

 3) L298(Using Mosfet can be more cost efficient)
 4) DC Bulb as heating element (here i used motor bike headlight)
 5) 0.96 OLED display
-6) Arduino IDE
+6) Arduino IDE.
-7) BLYNK IOT app for remote monitoring
+7) BLYNK IOT app for remote monitoring and notfication alert.